jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.4.15 WeightedOverlay

 Performs a weighted sum on multiple input rasters after converting each image to a common scale.
-The tool performs a multi-criteria evaluation (MCE)..
+The tool performs a multi-criteria evaluation (MCE).

 *Parameters*: